prachigauriar/URLMock/README.md

         [UMKMockURLProtocol expectMockRequest:request];

-   There are also mock responders for responding with an error or returning data in chunks with a delay between each chunk.
+   There are also mock responders for responding with an error or returning data in chunks with a delay between each chunk, and we’ll be adding more responders in the future.

 3. Execute your real request to get the stubbed response back.
 You don’t have to make any changes to your code when using URLMock.
 Things should just work.